 Find a Secular CelebrantDistrict of Columbia

-Melody Hensley is the Executive Director of the Center for Inquiry–DC Melody has a background in volunteering and community organizing.
+Melody Hensley is the previous Executive Director of the Center for Inquiry–DC.
+Melody has a background in volunteering and community organizing.
 She has been involved with church-state separation and secular activism, as well as reproductive rights and progressive issues, in the D.C. area for over a decade.
-Prior to her latest role, she served as the CFI–DC Event and Volunteer Coordinator.
+Prior to her role as CFI–DC Executive Director, she served as the CFI–DC Event and Volunteer Coordinator.

 Phone: (703) 254-6166

 Jennifer Caires is a Certified Creativity Coach.
 As a coach, she helps creative people overcome blocks and obstructions in their work.
 Jennifer holds a BA in writing and has worked in publishing and higher education.
 Jennifer embraces a humanist world view and is dedicated to free inquiry, reason, and rationality.
 She is a CFI–DC Friend of the Center.

 Why a CFI Secular Celebrant?

 Persons who are not affiliated with any religion constitute 16% of the US population.
 Unfortunately, the choice of persons to conduct ceremonies for marriages, same sex commitments, memorials, and other rites of passage is usually between religious clergy and civil officials.

 For a nonreligious person this can be a traumatic experience.
 They may be required to go through religious counseling and/or have religious references in their ceremony.
 They may be prevented from having their choice of music or readings as part of the ceremony.
 The local minister called on to conduct a funeral/memorial may preach a “come to Jesus” sermon or otherwise use religious references that are not in keeping with the worldview of the person being memorialized.
 Many of us have seen this done.